nikkieverett/recipe-app/recipes/chimichurri-chicken-with-green-beans.md

     Finely shred peel from the lemon.
 Serve chicken and beans topped with sauce and lemon peel.
 Squeeze lemon juice over all
 category: main course
-subcategory: all in one casserole
+subcategory: ['all in one casserole', 'mexican', 'chicken', 'keto']
 cookTime: 12 minutes
 prepTime: 20 minutes
 totalTime: 32 minutes